Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Language_Model/2020-08-05-From_Characters_to_Words_to_in_Between_Do_We_Capture_Morphology.md

 ---

 This is a brief summary of paper for me to study and simply arrange it, [From Characters to Words to in Between: Do We Capture Morphology?.
 Vania and Lopez.
-2017 ACL](https://www.aclweb.org/anthology/P17-1184/) I read and studied.
+ACL 2017](https://www.aclweb.org/anthology/P17-1184/) I read and studied.
 {% include MathJax.html %}

 They investigated the composotion function on word using character, morphem, and word with language model task as follows: